ColeMats/CPSC-406-FINALPROJECT/README.md

 - alpha-beta pruning
 - After the tree is properly implemented, we will be switching teams
     - Alan and Chris will be working on the Front end
-        - We will trying to implement the front end in Unreal Engine since we are both game dev minors
+        - Will trying to implement the front end in Unreal Engine since both are game dev minors
-        -
     - Cole and Tally will be working on the back end
+        - Will be implementing the above features